rmsk2/6502profiler/README.md

 and if the negative flag is set at the end of the test driver.
 If these conditions are not met corresponding error messages are returned.
 Have a look in the `testprg/tests`directory in this repo for additional examples.

+The trap facility described above can also be used with the `verify` command.
+The Lua test script then additionally has to define at least the
+`trap` function and optionally the `cleanup` function.
+You have to specify the `-trapaddr` option to use this feature.

 ## Structure of test scripts

-Test scripts have to implement an `assert` and an `arrange` function. `arrange` is expected to take no arguments and return no value. `assert` also takes no arguments but has to return two values.
+Test scripts have to implement an `assert` and an `arrange` function and optionally a `trap`, a `cleanup` or `num_iterations` function.
+`arrange` is expected to take no arguments and return no value. `assert` also takes no arguments but has to return two values.
 The first one is a boolean and is set to true if the test was successfull.
 The second return value is a string and should contain some helpful message in case the test has failed.
 The following functions can be used in Lua to query and manipulate the emulator's memory and processor state:

 |Function Name| Description |
 |-|-|